 Why social justice?
 Why not?!
 Social justice speaks to the universal hunger for freedom: freedom from fear, from hunger, from oppression, from discrimination, from being in any way ‘invisible’.
 Faith traditions, race and class often define us by our differences.
 Social justice can and should define us by what we hold in common.

-The purpose of Voices Café is to raise funds for the social justice programs of The Unitarian Church in Westport, to provide a venue for folk music, to create a space for the community to come together, and to promote The Unitarian Church in Westport.
+The purpose of Voices Café is to raise funds for the social justice programs of The Unitarian Universalist Congregation in Westport, to provide a venue for folk music, to create a space for the community to come together, and to promote The Unitarian Universalist Congregation in Westport.

 Thus, we seek to combine the music of freedom with the actions of social justice.
 We are just starting a journey of faith.
 No one knows where this will go.
 The question is: will you join us?